SymfonyCasts/messenger/sfcasts/serializer-classes.md

 ## Refactoring to a switch

 Let's start by reorganizing this class a bit.
-Select the code at the bottom of this method - the stuff related to the `LogEmoji` object and then go to the Refactor -> Refactor this menu, which is Ctrl+T on a Mac.
+Select the code at the bottom of this method - the stuff related to the `LogEmoji` object - and then go to the Refactor -> "Refactor This" menu, which is Ctrl+T on a Mac.
 Refactor this code to a method called `createLogEmojiEnvelope`.

 Cool!
 That created a private function down here with that code.
 I'll add an `array` type-hint.
 Back in `decode()`, we're already calling this method.
-So, big change.
+So, no big change.

 ## Using Headers for the Type

-So, the *key* question is: if multiple *types* of messages are being added to the queue, how can the serializer determine which *type* of message this is?
+The *key* question is: if multiple *types* of messages are being added to the queue, how can the serializer determine which *type* of message this is?
 Well, we could add maybe a `type` key to the JSON itself.
 That might be fine.
 But, there's *another* spot on the message that can hold data: the *headers*.
 These work a lot